robzr/short_bus/README.md

 The Dispatcher (Nanoservice::Dispatcher) is the brains of the operation.
 Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate recipient Service(s) based on the EventSpec(s) supplied by the Service when it registered with the Dispatcher.

 ## What does an Event and an EventSpec look like?
-An Event is just a string.
-In it's simplest form, an entire Event (and Message even) can be composed entirely of a simple string like `'shutdown'`, but typically a more descriptive form is used which seperates component fields of the Event with `::`s, like `'OwnerService::Action::Detail'`.
+An Event is just a String.
+In it's simplest form, an entire Event (and Message even) can be composed entirely of a simple String like `'shutdown'`, but typically a more descriptive form is used which seperates component fields of the Event with `::`s, like `'OwnerService::Action::Argument::AnotherArgument'`.

 An EventSpec can be supplied by the Service when registering with the Dispatcher, in order to select which Events are received by the Service.
 EventSpecs can be a simple String (like: `'shutdown'`), a String including wildcards (`'OwnerService::**'`), a Regexp, or even an Array or Set of multiple Strings/Regexps.